trick77/dockerflix/README.md

 If the web browser shows your home IP there's something wrong with DNS resolution.
 Tip: Make sure not to fall into the OS or browser DNS cache trap, always restart after changing DNS addresses.

+## Demo proxy server

+If you don't have your own U.S.-located virtual private server yet feel free to use my Dockerflix demo server.
+Just omit the -r parameter when calling the gendns-conf.py script and the Dockerflix demo server's IP address will be used.
+Obviously, you wil still have to go through the post installation step.

 ## Limitations

 Dockerflix only handles requests using plain HTTP or TLS using the SNI extension.
 Some media players don't support SNI and thus won't work with Dockerflix.
 A few media players (i.e. Chromecast) ignore your DNS settings and always resort to a pre-configured DNS resolver which can't be changed.